 When we learn a new word, start using it right away in conversation.
 Practice new words by writing them in sentences using different contexts.

-Speak as much as we can - with a native speaker if possible or with a language buddy.
+Speak as much as we can - with a native speaker if possible.

 7. Watch people talk